fetchyfox/jr-react-dev-exercise/README.md

 npm start
 ```

-We will be the Chrome developer console to test the app on both mobile and desktop/laptops screen sizes.
+We will be using the Chrome developer console to test the app on both mobile and desktop/laptops screen sizes.

 ## Questions:
 Send all questions / comments / concerns to [engineering@fetchyfox.com](mailto:engineering@fetchyfox.com)